krallice/xripd/README.md

 #### Anonymous Pipe
 As a RIPv2 RESPONSE message is recieved by the daemon by another router, it unpacks the one-or-many rip_msg_entry_t's (aka routes) contained in the UDP datagram, converts these into our internal datastructure rib_entry_t, and sends them to the rib via an anonymous pipe.

 A pipe provides a method of transferring a stream of bytes through the kernel between two processes.
 As the rib_entry_t struct is fixed in size, both processes read/write from the pipe in units of rib_entry_t's fixed byte size.
 This is a rudimentary way of message passing through a stream interface.
-Cool.

 #### AF_UNIX DGRAMs (Control Plane)
-Ok so this one's a little more fun.
+This one's a little more fun.
 I decided to play with Abstract Unix Domain Sockets to:
 + Extract routes back from out of our rib to the daemon, AND
 + Function as the **control plane** between both processes.